urself25/AD3-4-Bed-Calibration/README.md

 - Bed_calibration.py create a web interface accessible over the local network from any device but has to run continuously on a pc or a server.
 - calibration.py is a standalone app running only on the device on which it is loaded.
 In order to be truly functional, the PC would need to be located near the printer.

+Will need to adapt the scripts to make them work on a phone as standalone apps.

 ## Potential Future Improvements
 🚀 **Save previous calibration results** for comparison 🚀 **Export calibration reports** as PDFs